The Entropy of Nonrotating Isolated Horizons in Lovelock Theory from Loop Quantum Gravity: Introduction

 This paper is organized as follows.
-In section 2, we derive the symplectic form of the boundary theory, which can be seen as the same as the BF theory.
-In section 3 a microscopic calculate of the entropy of the nonrotating isolated horizons in Lovelock theory is given, and finally the Wald entropy formula is get.
-Our results are discussed in section 4.
+In Section 2, we derive the symplectic form of the boundary theory, which can be seen as the same as the BF theory.
+In Section 3 a microscopic calculation of the entropy of nonrotating isolated horizons in Lovelock theory is given, and finally the Wald entropy formula is obtained.
+Our results are discussed in Section 4.